 Detailed lecture notes with diagrams from a course on International Economics by Kwan Choi of Iowa State University.
 Topics are Derivatives, the Heckscher-Ohlin Model, Protectionism, Developing Countries, and the Balance of Payments.

 This collection of text, external links and problem sets is intended to develop into a full online textbook.
 The files are available free online, or can be downloaded in PDF for a fee.
 Chapters available include: National Income and the Balance of Payments Accounts, The Whole Truth about Trade Imbalances, Foreign Exchange, Markets, Interest Rate Parity, and Purchasing Power Parity.

 International trade theory and policy analysis is an online textbook by Steven M. Suranovic.
 It comes with short-answer questions and quizzes.
 Links from this page go to the table of contents, a course syllabus, problem sets and an Information for Instructors page in which Suranovic argues for the use of this site as a course textbook.

-The first chapter, "International Markets," of Thompson's textbook, "International Economics: Global Markets and International Competition," is held here.
+The first chapter, "International Markets," of Thompson's textbook, "International Economics: Global Markets and International Competition," is available as a series of PDFs here.